jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 This example is real but dramatical.
 But in a lesser extend, instead of settle down at the bottom, || W || oscillates around the minima slightly.
 If we drop a ball in Grand Canyon, we expect it to land in the bottom.
 In DL, this is harder.

-> Adjusting learning rate with better optimization techniques is heavily study and still in active research for very complex problems.
+> Adjusting learning rate with better optimization techniques is heavily studied and still in active research for very complex problems.

 #### Naive gradient checking
-There are many ways to compute a paritial derviative.
-One naive but important method is using the simple partial derviative definition.
+There are many ways to compute a partial derivative.
+One naive but important method is using the simple partial derivative definition.

 $$
 \frac{\partial f}{\partial x} = \frac{f(x+\Delta x_i) - f(x-\Delta x_i) } { 2 \Delta x_{i}}